petebachant/petebachant.github.io/_posts/2024-12-13-latex-collab.markdown

 So, instead of writing something like:

 ```
-This is my very long and nice paragraph.
+This is my very nice paragraph.
 It consists of many sentences, which make up the paragraph.
 ```

 write:

 ```
-This is my very long and nice paragraph.
+This is my very nice paragraph.
 It consists of many sentences,
 which make up the paragraph.
 ```